Welcome to EdPowerment

 Our Work Today

-HIGHER-EDUCATION SPONSORSHIPS: EdPowerment continues hands-on oversight of higher-education sponsorships (currently 20).
-These represent a cross-section of college and university programs intended to give each student the best chance at a self-supporting life.
-To boost each participant's opportunities, we provide all with skills coaching that includes computer and internet training, job-search and interview strategies, assistance with CV writing and applications and other essentials.
+HIGHER-EDUCATION SPONSORSHIPS: EdPowerment continues hands-on oversight of higher-education sponsorships (currently 11) to college and university programs intended to give each student the best chance at a self-supporting life.
+To boost each participant's opportunities, we supplement academics with skills coaching that includes computer and internet training, job-search and interview strategies, CV writing, job applications and other essentials.
 Learn more.

-STUDY SKILLS AND TEACHING STRATEGIES SUPPORT: EdPowerment works closely with two remote, poorly performing and minimally resourced government secondary schools.
+STUDY SKILLS, TEACHING STRATEGIES AND SATURDAY CLUBS: EdPowerment works closely with two remote, poorly performing and minimally resourced government secondary schools.
 These interventions can be the agent that changes student attitudes, expectations and performance.
 By demonstrating practical, REAL ways for these disregarded students to learn better, we enable them to envision - and take steps to achieve a future beyond the cycle of poverty.
+In 2023, the Dahani Girls Club became the launching pad for Wings for Confident Women, EdPowerment's new feminine supplies project, aimed at promoting school attendance and social confidence among young women.
+Learn more.

 MALNUTRITION PREVENTION PROGRAM: EdPowerment has formalized its food relief intervention begun in 2022.
 Coordinating with local educational and social service authorities, we now feed students and families where extreme hunger exists in the villages we serve Learn more.